nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

     // total test duration
     DURATION_SECONDS: 5,

-    // optional:
+    // Optional:
+    // note: you can access these parameters in your task file

+    FOO: 50,
+    BAR: 25,
-    FOO_PAMETER: {
+    BAZ: {
-      // if value of parameter is in the following format,
+      // Optional: Declare a parameter as "user-configurable" on startup.
-      // the user will be promted to tweak/edit it on startup
+      // You'll be prompted to tweak it when the test starts:
+      value: 20,
       type: Number,
-      value: 20,
       configurable: true
     },
-    // non-user-configurable, use as-is:
-    BAR_PARAMETER: 50
   }),

   // What to include in the report print-out, in this format:
   // [<metric-name>, <human-readable-name>, <transformer-function>]
   //
-  // Example with performance.timerify:
+  // Example using `performance.timerify`:
   //
   // `const fibonacci = n => { ... }`
   // `performance.timerify(fibonacci)`
   //
-  // ... you need to declare it here in this format:
+  // ... then declare it here in this format:
   //
   fields: {
     threads: {
       stats: {
+        // sort by minimum duration, descending
         sortby: 'foo.min',
         labels: {
+          // also include its average duration in the plot
           plotted: [ ['task'], ['fibonacci'] ],
+          // log the average task duration and the function
+          // `min`/`max`/`mean` durations,
+          // rounded to nearest integer
           logged: [
             ['task.mean'],
             ['fibonacci.min', 'minimum (in ms)', Math.round],